Manoj8/Arcade-Game/README.md

         - Consists of images used in game and the the Used resources.

 3) js &ensp;
-    i)app.js &ensp;
+    i)app.js
-        - Contains javascript code that handles game functionality. ii)engine.js &ensp;
+        - Contains javascript code that handles game functionality. ii)engine.js
        - Contains game loop functionality
 	   - Draws the initial game board on the screen, &
 	   - Calls update, render methods on player and enemy objects &ensp; iii)resource.js
-       - It is a image loading utility
+       - It is a image loading utility.

 4) index.html &ensp;
-        - Displays web contents of game,
+        - Displays web contents of game
-        - Canvas of the game,
+        - Canvas of the game
-        - The Timer starts with the game start,
+        - The Timer starts with the game start
         - The Player Score and lifes.

 5) readme.txt